Algorithms for twisted conjugacy classes of polycyclic-by-finite groups II: General case

 \section{General case}

 With most of the preliminary algorithms now at our disposal, we are ready to tackle \zcref{prob:mainproblem} in full generality.

-\begin{proof} Since \(G\) is nilpotent-by-abelian, its derived subgroup \(G'\) is nilpotent, say of class \(c\).
+\begin{algothm} There exists an algorithm that solves \zcref{prob:mainproblem} for every standard quintuple \((G,H,\varphi,\psi,N)\) where \(G\) is nilpotent-by-abelian. \end{algothm} \begin{proof} Since \(G\) is nilpotent-by-abelian, its derived subgroup \(G'\) is nilpotent, say of class \(c\).
 We proceed by induction on \(c\).
 If \(c = 0\), then \(G\) is abelian and \(N\) is central, hence we defer to \zcref{alg:central}.